Nafees Lyon: Montreal Alouettes

-On August 31, 2022, Lyon was traded to the Montreal Alouettes along with Thomas Costigan in exchange for Avery Ellis and a third-round pick in the 2023 CFL Draft.
+On August 31, 2022, Lyon was traded to the Montreal Alouettes along with Thomas Costigan in exchange for Avery Ellis and a third-round pick in the 2023 CFL draft.
 In his first game as an Alouette, on September 9, 2022, he scored his first career touchdown on a 52-yard interception return against the BC Lions.
 He played in six regular season games for the Alouettes where he had 27 defensive tackles, one special teams tackle, one interception, and one touchdown.

+Ottawa Redblacks

+Lyon signed with the Ottawa Redblacks on February 11, 2025.
+However, he was released prior to the start of 2025 training camp on May 2, 2025.

+Saskatchewan Roughriders

+On October 6, 2025, it was announced that Lyon had signed with the Saskatchewan Roughriders.

 Personal life

 Lyon was born to parents Tobin and Belinda Lyon and has one brother, Tobin II.